WolframResearch/WolframWebEngineForPython/README.md

 ## Install

-Clone the repository and it to your python PATH or run:
+Clone the repository and add it to your python PATH or run:

 ```
 >>> pip install wolframengineforpython